merely-useful/py-rse/index.md

 ### Online Meetings {#teams-online}

-Online meetings provide special challenges, both in the context of regulating how often individuals speak, as well as running meetings in general.
+Online meetings provide special challenges,\index{meetings!online}
+both in the context of regulating how often individuals speak, as well as running meetings in general.
 [This discussion][troy-meetings] of why online meetings are often frustrating and unproductive